Losing Trees: Being Okay with Being Alone

 Spongey forest earth gave gently under my feet as Sam walked beside me through the tall grasses, hedge parsley, and greenbrier.
 This was the second time that week that I had attempted to locate a large oak tree that I found last winter while walking in the Texas Hill Country woods surrounding the lake on which we were camped.
 My app, at that time, told me it was a post oak, Quercus stellata.
 Tall, straight, with many lacy branches, I was still uncertain; I had only the description and nearby leaf litter to go by.
 My impression of post oaks has always been to see them as “smaller” oaks.
 This tree’s size was impressive.
 I suppose relative to some other white oaks, this was in line with the species description — especially given the lacy, “diffuse” branching.

 In the chaos of spring leafing and flowering, however, relocating this tree proved a challenge.
-The trail I took in winter was overgrown and the trees with their thick canopies were much harder to separate visually for this half-baked plant afficionado.
+The trail I took in winter had since overgrown and the trees with their thick canopies had become much harder to separate visually for this half-baked plant afficionado.
 My time in the park drew to an end, and I had to abandon my search.

 My Friends, The Trees